Dr George Kyris

 Research

-My research agenda lies at the intersection of International Relations theory, security and global governance.
+My research interests are generally about international relations, security and global governance.
 My expertise is on state recognition and international organisations, especially in the context of conflicts over statehood, unrecognised states, and the European Union.
-Emanating from this, I am also interested in state theory and sovereignty debates.
+Emanating from this, I am also interested in state theory and sovereignty debates, as well as conflict management more generally.

 Selected Projects/ Awards: